Resources at the N.C. Cancer Hospital

 Text: (919) 584-5931

 NC Health Info is an online guide to websites of quality medical information that can help you understand and manage many frequently diagnosed health conditions, including cancer.
 The site is available in English and Spanish and is a service of the UNC – Health Sciences Library

 UNC Medical Center offers an online health library as an additional resource for patients and families to learn about conditions and treatments, and to answer other health-related questions.
 It includes interactive tools that can help you make smart decisions for a healthier life, and symptom checkers.

-UNC Lineberger Comprehensive Cancer Center offers free monthly educational cancer webinars for the public.
+UNC Lineberger Comprehensive Cancer Center offers an archive of educational cancer webinars for the public.